 Traveling abroad in the near future?
 Then you need, yes need to take a hard look at KnowRoaming.
 KnowRoaming offers cell (aka mobile) phone service without the exorbitant cost.
 Sure, on a day by day basis it’s more expensive than your post-paid bill, but that almost goes without saying.
 And it’s effectively a hell of a lot cheaper than your carrier’s international package.
+Compare the price of the Knowroaming with our review of the Flexiroam: data roaming in over 100 countries.

 That said, Knowroaming is designed to be used for finite periods of time and best of all it doesn’t require you to swap your SIM out for one of theirs.
 Instead you fix a SIM sticker over your existing SIM card and when you’re abroad it activates, otherwise it’s passive while you’re in your phone’s home territory (or so I had hoped – more on that later).